Skip to content

 • bandwidth: Maximum bandwidth, in Mbps

-• cpu: Maximum number of CPU cores
+• cpu: Maximum CPU cores

 • disk: Maximum disk space, in MB